-Section of A13 in Hadleigh could be renamed as part of masterplan
+A SECTION of the A13 in Hadleigh could be renamed to revive the town’s historical roots.

 Plans are in the pipeline to rename London Road, between the Hadleigh Old Fire Station and Rectory Road, the Kingsway should the £60million masterplan get the go ahead.